Welcome to Rocky Mountain Woodturners

 We meet the Thursday after the first Tuesday of every month, 6:15 pm.

 You are invited to attend your first two meetings as our guest.

-2013 Membership dues are $40, family $55 and student $25.
-Dues may be given or mailed to Vice President, Drew Nichols (P. O. Box 261, LaPorte, CO 80535).
-Please fill out the 2013 Membership Form (click here for the printable version) since we need to keep our data up to date.
-Your membership card will get you a discount at several local turning supply retail stores.
-You can get yours membership card from Drew or at the next meeting.
+2017 Membership dues are $40, family $55 and student $25.
+Dues may be given to or mailed to Vice President, Jim Felton (921 Shoshoni, Cheyenne, WY 82009).
+We now offer online membership as well.
+Please click here for the membership page.
+Your membership card will get you a discount at several local turning supply retail stores (see the Resources page.)

 News (see events page for more details)

 RMWT has set up a YouTube Channel to make our club demonstration videos available online.
 A tab is now in the menu bar.
 To view a video click here.

 2017 EOG Grant Applications

 The annual EOG process will conclude shortly, so please consider applying.
 See details at the following link: RMWT EOG Guidelines and Application(pdf).

 Submit 2017 completed applications to EOG Chairman Elizabeth Amigo, email@example.com.
 If you have questions regarding RMWT EOG grants, please contact Elizabeth or anyone else on the EOG committee or RMWT Board.